fluent/fluent-operator/docs/plugins/fluentbit/output/datadog.md

 # DataDog

-DataDog output plugin allows you to ingest your logs into Datadog.
+DataDog output plugin allows you to ingest your logs into Datadog. <br /> **For full documentation, refer to https://docs.fluentbit.io/manual/pipeline/outputs/datadog**

 | Field | Description | Scheme |